maiska/qubes-translated/_doc_translated/de/_doc/introduction/code-of-conduct.md

 ---
+lang: de
-layout: Standard
+layout: default
+permalink: /de/code-of-conduct/
+ref: 21
 title: Code of Conduct
-permalink: /de/code-of-conduct/
-lang: de
-ref: 19
+translated: 'yes'
 ---

-## Einleitung
+## Introduction

 This Code of Conduct is a collaborative, evolving document that attempts to transparently set out a public set of standards regarding appropriate conduct in the Qubes OS Project.
 It is *not* intended to be a statement or endorsement, whether implicit or explicit, of any particular political or philosophical attitude, belief, or way of living.